-A person is barred from receiving asylum in the U.S. if an immigration judge or asylum officer finds that he or she was already firmly resettled in another country.
+A person is barred from receiving asylum in the U.S. if an immigration judge or asylum officer finds that they were already firmly resettled in another country (neither their home country nor the United States).

-When you complete the Form I-589 application for asylum, it will ask you whether you have ever traveled through or resided in another country (besides the one from which you are requesting protection) before coming to the United States.
+When you complete the Form I-589 application for asylum, it will ask you whether you have ever traveled through or resided in another country (besides the one where you were persecuted, and from which you are requesting protection) before coming to the United States.
 It will also ask whether you've ever applied for residence or asylum in any other country besides the United States.

 The reason for these questions goes back to the firm-resettlement bar.
 But what does the legal term "firmly resettled" really mean?
 Many people pass through other countries when fleeing their own, and might even stay there awhile before entering the United States.